GET TAX RELIEF NOW!

 Topic-Specific Overview

 Collection notices arrive separately for each EIN, deadlines don’t align, and the IRS may pursue enforcement, such as levies or liens, on multiple fronts simultaneously.
 Many business owners mistakenly believe the IRS will consolidate or pause action on one EIN while they address another.
-This misconception often leads to missed deadlines on individual accounts and accelerates enforcement before the owner realizes the number of notices they’ve received.
+This misconception often leads to missed deadlines on individual accounts and accelerates enforcement before the owner realizes how many notices they’ve received.

 Who This Checklist Is For